-In 1990, the concept of Core Competences and Capabilities was proposed by Prahalad and Hamel .
-They said that a good strategy for companies is to actively identify and develop their strategically important ‘Core Competencies’ in order to outperform their competitors.
-Activities needed to run the business that were not strategically significant were termed ‘Capabilities’ and their development was less of a priority.
+In 1990, the concept of Core Competencies and Capabilities was proposed by Prahalad and Hamel .
+They said that a good strategy for companies is to actively identify and develop their strategically important ‘Core Competencies’ to outperform their competitors.
+Activities needed to run the business that was not strategically significant were termed ‘Capabilities’, and their development was less of a priority.

-This lower cost can come from economies of scale, where the same service is supplied to many companies, or from a different cost base, for example from lower labour costs.
-The overall benefit is that industry costs are lower and the competiveness of companies is improved.
+This lower cost can come from economies of scale, where the same service is supplied to many companies, or from a different cost base, for example, from lower labour costs.
+The overall benefit is that industry costs are lower, and the competitiveness of companies is improved.

-This commoditisation of core competences and capabilities is not a new phenomenon in many industries.
+This commodification of core competencies and capabilities is not a new phenomenon in many industries.
 Core Competencies and Capabilities change with the business environment.

 For example, chemical companies developed polymer processing equipment as the plastics industry expanded in the 1970’s.
 It was seen a core activity to drive the growth of polymers but was eventually sold off into separate equipment suppliers as the technology became established.

-Another examples is the shipment by road of chemicals.
-This was, initially, largely done by chemical companies to ensure safe and reliable supplies but was eventually outsourced as specialised logistics companies, having better economies of scale because they operated across industries, acquired the know-how.
+Another example is the shipment by road of chemicals.
+This was, initially, done mainly by chemical companies to ensure safe and reliable supplies but was eventually outsourced as specialised logistics companies, having better economies of scale because they operated across industries, acquired the know-how.

 More recently, chemical plant maintenance operations, once seen as ‘core’ to an efficient chemical plant operation, are now outsourced to engineering service companies.
 On large chemical sites with many operating companies, it is unlikely that each operating company can afford to maintain the size and quality of manpower to cope with all its maintenance needs.